orangutanfuzz/nvdec_test/README.md

 ### Contact
 Twitter: @orangutanfuzz

 Reddit: @orangutanfuzz

 Email: orangutanfuzz@gmail.com

 #### P.S.
 I do not condone illegal behavior or activities.
-Please notify me if I am breaking any laws or NDS so I can rectify the situation.
+Please notify me if I am breaking any laws or NDA so I can rectify the situation.